Zju-George/RealtimeFER/README.md

 ```

 - **Performance**:
     - Absolutely **REALTIME**!
-The model could achieve above average 60 FPS on a plain PC.
+The model could achieve above the average 60 FPS on a plain PC.
 If possible,
-    use a GPU to gain better performance!
+    try use a GPU to gain better performance!
     - My poor computer: Intel i7-7700K CPU (4.2GHz) with NVIDIA Quadro P2000 (5G memory)

-- **Model Structure**: the model is quite simple actually.
+- **Model Structure**: the model is quite simple though.
 It uses Resnet50 to extract image features and
-then it is stacked
+then it is stacked by two fully connected layer, finally it outputs a 10-size digits vector corresponding to 10 emotion classes.

 - **Accuracy**: the model achieves 79.8% accuracy evaluated by FER+ valid subset after 14 epochs of training using softCE loss.

     | epoch | KLdiv | softCE | weightedSoftCE |